votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Type:** [user-action](#user-action)
 **Description:** Smartcard is programmed to override a flag protecting writes on the card.
 By default admin cards can not be written unless write protection is first overridden.
 **Machines:** vx-admin-frontend
-### cvr-imported
+### cvr-loaded
 **Type:** [user-action](#user-action)
-**Description:** User imported CVR to the machine.
+**Description:** User loaded CVR to the machine.
 Success or failure indicated by disposition.
 **Machines:** vx-admin-frontend
 ### cvr-files-read-from-usb
 **Type:** [user-action](#user-action)
-**Description:** User opened import CVR modal and usb is searched for possible CVR files to import.
+**Description:** User opened load CVR modal and usb is searched for possible CVR files to load.
 **Machines:** vx-admin-frontend
 ### recompute-tally-init
 **Type:** [user-action](#user-action)